AllenWLynch/lisa/README.md

 Done!
 ```

-The example above shows common a usage pattern of the "oneshot" command, running with 10 cores, using 3000 genes as a comparitive background, and with a seed supplied so that results are repeatable.
+The example above shows common a usage pattern of the "oneshot" command using 3000 genes as a comparitive background and with a seed supplied so that results are repeatable.
 The user must also specify the genes' species of origin, in this case human, hg38.
 This command prints a table of TFs sorted by regulatory effect on the genes-of-interest, seen here saved to "results.tsv".

 ```bash